Ax8457/Projects/IOT/ESP32_DHT_NeoPixel/src/README.md

 # Source files of the project

+## Features implemented
+**[Hardware]**

+- The Red LED is lighting if the system enters a critical state, for instance if the metrics export fails, if the JSON export is suspended, if the sensor is unplugged ...
+- The Green LED remains lighting if no problem is encountered
+- The Yellow LED indicates if the connection to Wi-Fi is OK.
+If the yellow led is off, it means the connection to the network has been lost.
+- The NeoPixel follows temperature thresholds and auto updates the color of the pixel (from green to red).
+It raises alerts as well, displayed directly on the dashboard
+- The device exports metrics and data in JSON format

+**[Commands]**
+- Possibility to suspend JSON export: it means the sensor no longer sends metrics to broker
+- Possibility to change NeoPixel color when the JSON export is suspended (otherwise the color is auto adjusted by thresholds and color immediately switch with respect to temperature)
+- Possibility to increase polling interval: the payload sent is used to ticker delay between metrics sending on the ESP32

 ## Application source : application.c
 <p align="justify"> This file contains the code uploaded on the ESP32.
 The IDE used is Arduino IDE and for this project following librabries are mandatory: </p>